How to Cure Your Dog’s Bad Breath

 Please discuss any abnormalities or concerns with your veterinarian.

-Once your vet has a good history on your dog, they will likely perform a physical examination that includes listening to the heart and lungs, feeling the abdomen, and most importantly evaluating the teeth and mouth.
-Diseases of the teeth, mouth, and gums are the most common causes of bad dog breath.
-Learn more about the causes of bad breath in this article My Dog’s Breath Stinks: What Are the Causes of Bad Breath?
-This article is also helpful – Why Does My Dog’s Breath Smell Like Fish?
+Once your vet has a good background on the situation, they will likely perform a physical examination that includes listening to the heart and lungs, feeling the abdomen, and evaluating the teeth and mouth.

-What Kind of Treatment Will Help Eliminate Your Dog’s Stinky Breath
+What Kind of Treatment Will Help Eliminate Your Dog’s Stinky Breath?

-The best things you can do to help your dog’s bad breath is to see your veterinarian and allow them to help you determine the underlying cause of the bad breath.
-Based on the cause, they can recommend a dog bad breath cure.
-For example, if the cause is a respiratory infection, the treatment cure may be antibiotics.
+For example, if the cause is a respiratory infection, the treatment may be antibiotics.
 If the underlying problem is diabetes, they can treat your dog with insulin.
 If the cause is dental disease, the best treatment cure is a dental cleaning or other procedures to fix the underlying tooth or gum problem.

 The ideal way to treat and cure stinky dog breath is to prevent it before it starts.
-Before your dog has dental disease, brush your dog’s teeth at daily.
+Before your dog has dental disease, brush your dog’s teeth daily.
 Plaque forms daily and takes 24 to 48 hours to turn to tartar.
 By brushing daily, you can remove the plaque and prevent it from turning to tartar.

-1. Fresh herbs such as mint, parsley or coriander
+1. Fresh herbs such as mint, parsley, or coriander

-3. Feed a high-quality diet
+3. Feeding a high-quality diet

-4. Offer fresh clean water daily
+4. Offering fresh clean water daily

-5. Cleaning the dog bowls daily
+5. Cleaning your dog bowls daily

-6. Provide safe chew toys
+6. Providing safe chew toys

 7. Probiotics